andreluizgreboge/CyberLab/README.md

 ---

 ## 📄 License
 This tool is for informational and educational purposes only.
-Data is provided by the USGS.

 Developed by Andre Luiz Greboge.